Hotel Ancillary Revenue in 2026: 12 Upsells

 The reporting cadence: weekly review by the ops manager, monthly review by the GM, quarterly portfolio review with strategy adjustments.

-Hotels that do this consistently see ancillary revenue per stay grow 30-60% in the first 12 months of disciplined measurement, then stabilise at a new baseline that becomes the foundation for next year's improvements.
+Hotels that do this consistently build a cleaner ancillary revenue baseline in the first 12 months.
+That baseline becomes the foundation for next year's improvements because each offer has exposure, conversion, margin, and fulfilment data.

 Conclusion

-Ancillary revenue is the under-tapped margin opportunity in 2026 independent hotels.
-Twelve specific upsells, mapped to their peak-conversion touchpoints, with clean pricing and reliable operational fulfilment, generates 12-25 EUR per stay of incremental, high-margin revenue.
-The hotels building this discipline now will compound the advantage for years; the ones who keep treating ancillary as an afterthought will keep watching TRevPAR stagnate while RevPAR competitors leap ahead.
-Start with measurement, deploy late checkout and F&B ordering first (highest ROI), and add the rest systematically over 6-12 months.
+Ancillary revenue is an under-tapped margin opportunity in 2026 independent hotels.
+Twelve specific upsells, mapped to the right touchpoints, with clean pricing and reliable operational fulfilment, give managers a measurable way to improve TRevPAR.
+Start with measurement, deploy late checkout and F&B ordering where operations can fulfil them reliably, and add the rest systematically over 6-12 months.

 Written by